isuthermography/spatialnde2/doc/UsersGuide/source/usage.rst

   ])

-You provide a sequence of (recording reference, read/write) pairs where the second element is false for read and true for right.
-It is important to lock all recordings in a single method call because at way the locking code can ensure a consistent locking order is followed.
+You provide a sequence of (recording reference, read/write) pairs where the second element is false for read and true for write.
+It is important to lock all recordings in a single method call because that way the locking code can ensure a consistent locking order is followed.
 Multiple simultaneous read locks on a given array are possible.
 Only one write lock can be held for a given array at a time,